The controls in ISO/IEC 27001, Annex A are not requirements

 ISO/IEC Directives, Part 2, Clause 20.2 states that “The status of the annex (informative or normative) shall be made clear by the way in which it is referred to in the text and shall be stated under the heading of the annex.”
 Since ISO/IEC 27001, Clause 6.1.3 c) says “… shall … compare … with those in Annex A”, Annex A must be accorded normative status.
 If the ISO/IEC 27001 requirement had been to “… compare with a reference list of controls, such as those listed in Annex A”, then ISO/IEC 27001, Annex A would have been an informative annex.

-In ISO/IEC 27001:2013, the introduction to Annex A says: “The control objectives and controls listed in Table A.1 are directly derived from and aligned with those listed in ISO/IEC 27002:2013, Clauses 5 to 18 and are to be used in context with Clause 6.1.3.”
+In ISO/IEC 27001:2022, the introduction to Annex A says: “The information security controls listed in Table A.1 are directly derived from and aligned with those listed in ISO/IEC 27002:2022, Clauses 5 to 8, and shall be used in context with 6.1.3.”
 Here, the underlined text highlights the purpose of Annex A, being the reference source for the verification requirement in Clause 6.1.3 c) described above.

 2 Corollary 1

 The SOA requirement is for documented information that contains “the necessary controls (see 6.1.3 b) and c))”, i.e. those determined through the process of risk treatment.

 As implied by the note to ISO/IEC 27001, Clause 6.1.3 b): “organisations can design controls as required, or identify them from any source”; the necessary controls that are determined by an organisation need not have the same names or specifications as Annex A controls.

 ISO/IEC 27003:2017 (page 17) introduces the concepts of a custom control (i.e., “a control not included in ISO/IEC 27001, Annex A.”) and obviated controls (i.e., an Annex A control that is excluded because of the presence of a custom control).